Netskope LogoNetskope Logo

 1: Rule matched has DLP Profile.

-Non-web proxy sends a network event, and we will see it under the Network Events page, but webui will not display dlp_profile section for network-event, because DLP itself sends an alert, application-event, and incident separately, and we will see “nspolicy” as type for alert coming from DLP.
+A network event fires, and we will see it under the Network Events page, but webui will not display dlp_profile section for network-event, because DLP itself sends an alert, application-event, and incident separately, and we will see “nspolicy” as type for alert coming from DLP.

 This will generate: